-Feast your eyes on the amazing bands and performers we've got in store for you this year.
+Feast your eyes on the amazing bands and performers that played Summer Strum in 2023!

 The Small Town Splitters , are a three piece from the Scottish Borders - a rock covers band with a difference!
 They play a mix of rock, punk, classics and even the odd bit of pop in their own style.
 They thrive on playing live and like to think they can prove that a little ukulele can really rock!